Raaancho/My-first-Python-Project/README.md

-# My-first-Python-Project
+# My First Python Project

-## A mini quiz that tests people about how much they know about me
+## A mini quiz that tests people on how much they know about me

+### Have fun!!!